Leave Me Be: Background and recording

 On 24 July 1964, the Zombies released their debut single "She's Not There" in the United Kingdom.
 It proved to be a relatively large hit there, reaching number 12 on the Record Retailer chart.
 Being among the first songs written by keyboardist Rod Argent, the track largely established him as a songwriter.
 Chris White had composed the B-side "You Make Me Feel Good", which despite being positively reviewed sparsely, was largely ignored.
 This was due to it being a B-side, a side that contained songs that the British press and record-buying public oftentimes ignored.
 This meant that Argent, who wrote the A-side, received the majority of the acclaim from both fans and critics alike.
 During this time, as their popularity was growing, the Zombies managed to gain more bookings and as a result, less and less time could be wasted writing songs as the hectic schedule proved to be time-consuming.
 This largely led to White starting to write songs as a substitute to Argent.
 In July–August 1964 during the chart success of "She's Not There", he wrote an entire batch of songs intended for single and album release.

-"Leave Me Be" was initially recorded as a demo at Ryemuse studios in Primrose Hill, London on 13 August 1964, together with Argent's "Kind of Girl" and "Woman".
+"Leave Me Be" was initially recorded as a demo at Ryemuse Studios in London on 13 August 1964, together with Argent's "Kind of Girl" and "Woman".
 This version wasn't released for over 30 years, and instead the group entered Decca Studios in West Hampstead, London on 31 August 1964 to professionally lay down the backing track to the song.
 Producer Ken Jones who had previously collaborated with them was also present during the session.
 Both "Kind of Girl" and "Woman" were also recorded during this session, along with another of Argent's compositions "Sometimes".
 The group performed eight takes of the song during that session.
 They then didn't finish the song for another 6 days, until 5 September 1964, once again returning to Decca for recording the vocal track.
 This continued the Zombies style of recording, which included recording several takes of the backing track on a prior date sometime prior, before choosing the best to overdub and add the vocal track over.
 Jones, who liked the "whispery" singing on "She's Not There", wanted singer Colin Blunstone to have a similar vocal performance on "Leave Me Be", much to Blunstone's and the Zombies' disappointment.
 This led to the group re-recording the vocals during a chapter of their first United States tour.